Srekel/the-debuginator/README.md

 ### :heavy_check_mark: Performant

-Tested with 250000 menu items with no noticable hit.
+Tested with 100000 menu items with no noticable hit on my laptop running a debug build.
 That's good enough for me!
 Hey, it's a debug menu.

 Though I will likely do some proper profiling and optimization later on.

+### :heavy_check_mark: Filter

+Quickly and easily filter the items to find the one you want.
+Uses a fuzzy search mechanism to allow a user who isn't entirely sure what something is called to find it quickly.
+Adding a space to the search makes the filter run in "exact" mode; each part of the filter must be matched as-is.

 ### :small_blue_diamond: Hierarchical